MIT-Informatics/PreservationSimulation/PaperDraft/HowManyCopiesIsEnough.md

 - [FIGURE]
 -->

 Auditing the collection, that is, testing the validity of remote copies of documents, can greatly reduce permanent document losses over time.
-The auditing process actively searches for errors before they cause permanent document losses, and corrects them whenever possible.
+The auditing process actively patrols for errors before they cause permanent document losses, and corrects them whenever possible.
 A number of strategies for auditing are possible, and some are measurably better than others.

 In all cases, when a document copy is found to be absent (or corrupted), the auditing process attempts to replace the missing copy with a fresh copy obtained from another server.
 If there is an intact copy on another server, then the missing document is repaired and the process continues.